SurveyMonkey/public_api_docs/includes/_webhooks.md

 ##Webhooks

 Create webhooks that subscribe to various events in SurveyMonkey.
-You can create a webhook to callback when:
+You can create a webhook to POST a callback when:

  * A survey response is completed ('response_completed')